SizeCredit/size-solidity/README.md

 In order to address donation and reentrancy attacks, the following measures were adopted:

 - No usage of native ether, only wrapped ether (WETH)
-- Underlying borrow and collateral tokens, such as USDC and WETH, are converted 1:1 into protocol tokens via `deposit`, which mints `aszUSDC` and `szWETH`, and received back via `withdraw`, which burns protocol tokens 1:1 in exchange of the underlying tokens.
+- Underlying borrow and collateral tokens, such as USDC and WETH, are converted 1:1 into protocol tokens via `deposit`, which mints `aUSDC` and `szWETH`, and received back via `withdraw`, which burns protocol tokens 1:1 in exchange of the underlying tokens.

 #### Maths